Sigma Phi Delta

-Sigma Phi Delta (ΣΦΔ) is an international professional-social fraternity of engineers.
+Sigma Phi Delta (ΣΦΔ) is an international social-professional fraternity of engineers.
 As "The Premier International Fraternity of Engineers", the organization is the only fraternity of its kind that draws its membership exclusively from male engineering students at ABET-accredited colleges and universities, as other similar organizations are co-ed or admit students not strictly in traditional engineering programs (such as architecture or technical sciences).